Why asylum seekers want a shot at life in the UK instead of France

 Omar, who was also in the Grande-Synthe camp last week, also spoke about job opportunities as one of the reasons why he wanted to come to England.
 He would like to continue working in marketing, like he did back in Iran.

 Others simply say they view England as their best chance at safety.
 Some Iranians in Dunkirk told The Independent they did not feel safe in France, claiming there were Iranian links there.
-Iran allegedly sought to target a 2018 gathering of opponents to the Iranian regime outside Paris, and numerous Iranian dissidents have been targeted in clandestine operations across continental Europe.
+Iran allegedly sought to target a 2018 gathering of opponents to the regime outside Paris, and numerous dissidents have been targeted in clandestine operations across continental Europe.

-Ali, the Kurdish teenager from Iran, said there were lots of people from his community in the UK already - which makes it an attractive place to go.
+Ali, the Kurdish teenager from Iran, said there were lots of people from his community in the UK already, which makes it an attractive place to go.

 He remained determined to come to England, despite the setback of being sent miles away from Dunkirk – and the risks of the Channel crossing.